Jake McCarthy Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 20th-ranked team ERA among all MLB pitching staffs (4.45).
+- The Phillies' 4.53 team ERA ranks 21st across all MLB pitching staffs.

-- The Phillies rank 11th in baseball in home runs allowed (69 total, 1.1 per game).
+- The Phillies rank 11th in baseball in home runs given up (70 total, 1.1 per game).

-- The Phillies will send Strahm (4-3) to the mound to make his ninth start of the season.
-He is 4-3 with a 3.61 ERA and 55 strikeouts through 42 1/3 innings pitched.
+- Wheeler makes the start for the Phillies, his 14th of the season.
+He is 4-4 with a 3.91 ERA and 87 strikeouts through 76 2/3 innings pitched.

-- The left-hander last appeared in relief on Friday, when he threw one inning against the Los Angeles Dodgers, allowing three earned runs while giving up two hits.
+- The righty last appeared on Thursday against the Detroit Tigers, when he threw 7 1/3 innings, allowing no earned runs while giving up one hit.

-- In 17 games this season, the 31-year-old has a 3.61 ERA and 11.7 strikeouts per nine innings, while allowing a batting average of .211 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.